GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/time-to-first-byte/index.md

   <img class="w-screenshot" src="time-to-first-byte.png" alt="A screenshot of the Lighthouse Server response times are low (TTFB) audit">
 </figure>

-## Slow server response times effect performance
+## Slow server response times affect performance

-This audit fails when the browser waits more than 600ms for the server to respond to the main document request.
+This audit fails when the browser waits more than 600&nbsp;ms for the server to respond to the main document request.
 Users dislike when pages take a long time to load.
 Slow server response times are one possible cause for long page loads.